Azure DevOps Integration

 Run the script using the command

-- You will be asked for app registration permission either
+You will be asked for app registration permission either yes or no.

 App permissions